 Most of DOF's strategic planning is focused on keeping up with technological changes and external requirements through maintenance efforts.
-Existing information technology (IT) investments that require additional funding over the next six years are county office technology upgrades, Integrated Forest Resource Information System (IFRIS) maintenance and operations, information security program, InFOREST maintenance and operations, and the maintenance and renegotiation of the Kinsail/Accela System (Reforestation of Timberlands, Accounts Receivable, Nursery Management and Online Store).
+Existing information technology (IT) investments that require additional funding over the next six years are technology upgrades at work area offices, Integrated Forest Resource Information System (IFRIS) maintenance and operations, information security program, InFOREST maintenance and operations, and the development of the Reforestation of Timberlands cost-share system.

 Changes to the DOF business environment as well as changes required by partner agencies and end-of-life technology (software, phones, operating system) affect the Agency's IT environment.
-Windows Server 2003 end-of-life (April 2015) is being handled by several efforts to move existing systems to a more modern operating system including: DOF Intranet, IFRIS Upgrade Project, DOF SQL Test data move and decommission, and the Kinsail project along with the IMS server decommission.
+Windows Server 2003 end-of-life is being handled by several efforts to move existing systems to a more modern operating system including: DOF Intranet, IFRIS Upgrade Project, DOF SQL Test data move and decommission, and the Reforestation of Timberlands cost-share project along with the IMS server decommission.
 End-of-life technology affects everyone.
-An external mandate is the IFRIS Reporting (SSRS)Transition from VITA Shared Service, which VDOF began paying for the server housing the once-shared SQL Server Reporting Services (SSRS) in December 2014.
+An external mandate is the IFRIS Reporting (SSRS)Transition from VITA Shared Service, which VDOF began paying for the server housing the once-shared SQL Server Reporting Services (SSRS).
 DOF has several internal business changes that require changes to the IFRIS system including enhancements to the DOF Water Quality module, development of Land Conservation Easement Monitoring and Forest Certification reporting, enhancements for Fixed Assets and Fleet Management, and Harvest Notification Web Application Upgrade.
 In addition to IFRIS changes, VDOF must upgrade the Incident Qualification System (IQS) and desktop GIS software as new versions are released.
 Over the next six years remediating end-of-life technology and meeting changing business mandates will continue to be the majority of DOF IT work through enhancement projects.